Graylog2/documentation/pages/configuration/graylog_ctl.rst

 Some packages of Graylog (for example the :ref:`virtual machine appliances <virtual-machine-appliances>`) ship with a pre-installed ``graylog-ctl`` script to allow you easy configuration of certain settings.

-**Important:** The manual setup, operating system packages, configuration management scripts etc are not shipping with this.
+.. important:: The manual setup, operating system packages, configuration management scripts etc are not shipping with this.

 Configuration commands
 ======================